apollographql/specs-inaccessible/spec.md

 As described in the [core schema specification](https://specs.apollo.dev/core/v0.2/#sec-Prefixing), your schema may prefix the `@inaccessible` directive by including an `as` argument to the `@core` directive which references this specification.
 All references to `@inaccessible` in this specification MUST be interpreted as referring to names with the appropriate prefix chosen within your schema.

+When using `@core` v0.2, your schema should provide `SECURITY` as the `for` argument to the `@core` directive which references this specification.
+This is because `@inaccessible` is usually used in security-sensitive contexts.

 In order to use the directive described by this specification, GraphQL requires you to include the definition in your schema.

 :::[definition](inaccessible.spec.graphql)